dashpay/docs/governance/using.rst

 - DGBB consists of three components: Proposals, Votes, and Budgets
 - Anyone can submit a proposal for a small fee
-- Masternode owners can cast for, against or abstain votes on proposals
+- Each valid masternode can vote for, against or abstain on proposals
 - Approved proposals become budgets
 - Budgets are paid directly from the blockchain to the proposal owner